eshaikhahmed/sportclub/README.md

 # Before running project in Intelij
-- provide valid credentials for mysql in 'src/resources/application.yml' on line no. 11, 12
+- Provide valid credentials for mysql in 'src/resources/application.yml' on line no. 11, 12
 - Create one database in mysql 'sportclub'

 # Intelij steps to run application